 - The TIEG starting percentage must be no higher than 100% - The TIEG must decline by no less than 7% each year. - The TIEG will be in place for up to ten years.

-The MOI Program will be open to receive applications for a period of 5 years from Council Approval, subject to annual monitoring and program outcomes.
-Applicants who already have building permit issuance shall not be eligible for the program.
+The MOI Program will be open to receive applications for a period of 5 years from Council Approval and subject to annual monitoring and program outcomes.

-6.4 Application Process
+Application Process:

 The process flow chart below highlights the Region's application process.